dreamking60/d3-start-to-finish-leanpub/manuscript/12 Architecture for Interactive Charts.md

 }
 ```

-This function iterates through `data` and computes `x`, `y` and `r` for each array element.
-It then returns a new array containing the position and radius data.
+This function generates a new array `layoutData` by calling `map` on `data`.
+The map function iterates through `data` and computes `x`, `y` and `r` for each array element.
+The result is a new array containing the position and radius data.

 D>See the JavaScript Iteration chapter of the [Fundamentals of HTML, SVG, CSS and JavaScript for Data Visualisation book](fundamentalsbook) if you’re not familiar with `map`.

-Typically you’d assign the output of `layout(myData)` to a new variable:
+Typically you assign the output of `layout(myData)` to a new variable:

 ```js
 let layoutData = layout(myData);